Billings police chief details 14-hour standoff that started when officer was shot

 When she was spotted inside, officers fired several non-lethal bean-bag rounds at her and then she walked out of the trailer and was arrested.

-She was evaluated by medical personnel and then taken to jail on charges of multiple felony charges including attempted deliberate homicide, criminal endangerment and criminal mischief.
+She was evaluated by medical personnel and then taken to jail on multiple felony charges including attempted deliberate homicide, criminal endangerment and criminal mischief.

-Investigators seized two shotguns, a 12-guage and a 20-guage, from the suspect’s home.
+Investigators seized two shotguns, a 12-gauage and a 20-gauage, from the suspect’s home.

 White Crane has a long history of misdemeanor charges stretching back to the 1990s when she lived in Oklahoma, several from her time in Hardin and several in Billings, the chief said.